3mily/Contact-List/README.md

 - Created in the 5th week of Lighthouse Labs coding bootcamp
 - Is a web app, built using Sinatra framework
 - Uses jQuery to talk to the server
+- to-do: Write up Documentation on how to use the API, brush up the front-end, deploy to production.